 Hands on Health supports disadvantaged high-school students seeking to study and work in the health sciences.
 In cooperation with Monash University's Faculty of Medicine, Nursing and Health Sciences, Embrace Education runs free seminars.

 Our seminars 'The Road to Medicine (MD)' allow Year 11 and Year 12 students to spend a full day at Clayton campus learning about how to apply to study medicine.
-Teaching staff and medical students discuss entry requirements and preparation techniques for the Undergraduate Medicine Admission Test (UMAT).
+Teaching staff and medical students discuss entry requirements and preparation techniques for the Undergraduate Medicine Admission Test (UCAT).

 These seminars cover each of the UMAT's three sections so that students are better prepared to undertake this test.
 The seminars also include tips on stress relief and on-the-day preparation.

 'The Road to Medicine (MD)' seminars are open to Year 11 and 12 students.
-Students can individually book into sessions via the online form on the Hands on Health 'The Road to Medicine (WD)' webpage: https://www.monash.edu/medicine/handsonhealth/the-program/the-road-to-medicine-md
+Students can individually book into sessions via the online form on the Hands on Health 'The Road to Medicine (MD)' webpage: https://www.monash.edu/medicine/handsonhealth/the-program/the-road-to-medicine-md

 Hands on Health has run since 2011.
 For more information, please go to the Hands on Health webpage on Monash University's Faculty of Medicine, Nursing and Health Sciences website: https://www.monash.edu/medicine/handsonhealth/home

 To find out more, please contact our Hands on Health Director, Michelle Xin at email@example.com.